 Year after year, participants in Prosci's benchmarking studies identify greater recognition of the need for and value of change management as a top trend impacting the industry.

 While some find themselves in a situation where change management is being requested, many other practitioners are still working diligently to make a compelling case for the need for change management.
-For these practitioners, Prosci is releasing a five part series on the case for change management.
-Learn how to effectively "sell" change management to project leaders and executives in your organization by directly connecting change management to project and organizational outcomes.
+These practitioners must learn how to effectively "sell" change management to project leaders and executives by directly connecting change management to project and organizational outcomes.

-When you are approached with the question, "what is the value of change management?" - how do you respond?
-Do you talk about how important communications are?
+How do you respond when you're asked, "What is the value of change management?"
+Do you talk about the importance of communications?
 Do you talk about training?
-Do you refer to resistance?
+Do you refer to resistance and barriers to adoption?
 Or do you talk about project results and organizational success?

-The bottom line is the bottom line when it comes to making the case for change management.
+The bottom line of a business or an organization is the bottom line when it comes to making the case for change management.
 When you are convincing project leaders or senior leaders about the importance of change management, you must link the work you do managing the people side of change to one thing: results.
-Change management is, in the end, a tool for delivering results.
+In the end, change management is a tool for delivering results.

 Organizational change ultimately comes to life one person at a time.
 Said another way, the individual is the unit of change.
 If changes are only successful when individuals do their jobs differently, then a structured approach for supporting individual change is central to projects delivering expected improvement.

 A growing body of data shows that with more effective change management, projects are more likely to meet objectives, finish on time and finish on budget.
 An important "upside" to applying change management is improving the likelihood of success, and the data is quite clear about the correlation.